qatrackplus/qatrackplus/docs/glossary.rst

         :ref:`References & Tolerances <qa_ref_tols>`.

     Unit
-        A piece of equipment e.g. a linac, brachy suite, tomotherapy unit etc
+        A piece of equipment e.g. a linac, brachy suite, tomotherapy unit etc. You may also want to define e.g.

     Unit Class